ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_result.md

 Presentation
 ----!
 # Test Functionality
-Check functionlaity we developt in past 60 minutes!
+Check full application we developt in past 90 minutes!

 - Supply DK board
 - Reset Nucelo board by reset button - to be sure BUS is in IDLE state